david7joy/killerkoda-CRL/course1/scenario1/intro.md

 - Module 1(c): Monitor CockroachDB with DB Console
 - Module 2(a): Running queries on Cockroachdb
 - Module 2(b): Run Workload
+- Module 3(a): Test Resiliency of CockroachDB Cluster

 Note:  We are going to create 3 nodes on a single ubunto server.
 Running multiple nodes on a single host is helpful for testing CockroachDB, but it's not suitable for production.